revaturelabs/interviewquestions/Java.md

 ---

-39. How are elements in TreeSets arranged?
+26. How are elements in TreeSets arranged?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

-The elements in a tree set are arranged in ascending order.
-The tree set internally implements a self-balancing binary search tree.
+The elements in a `TreeSet` are arranged in ascending order.
+The `TreeSet` internally implements a self-balancing binary search tree.
 So whenever an element is added into a tree set.
-It is inserted at the appropriate position in self-balancing binary search tree to maintain the sorting order.
+It is inserted at the appropriate position in self-balancing binary search tree to maintain the sorted order.

 </blockquote>